Donations needed. Give a Little. Help a Lot to keep the Park Safe, Clean & Green

 View the Full Article on Rosebank Killarney Gazette

-Safety of Women in Johannesburg Parks Initiatrive hailed
+Safety of Women in Johannesburg Parks Initiative hailed

-Safety of Women in Johannesburg Parks Initiatrive hailed
+Safety of Women in Johannesburg Parks Initiative hailed

 By Dumisani Sigogo = After extensive research, the James and Ethel Gray Park Foundation(JEGPF), in partnership with the Johannesburg City Parks and Zoo (JCPZ), have developed a pragmatic approach to strengthen the safety and security efforts for all park users, especially for women and children.